BradyMeighan/BradyMeighan/README.md

 # Brady Meighan

-I build practical tools that automate real problems — from LED visualization software to ML-powered dashboards and robotics experiments.
+I build practical tools that automate real problems.
+From LED visualization software to ML-powered dashboards and robotics experiments.
 Most of my projects start as something I want for myself and end up becoming something worth sharing.

 ## What I Focus On
 - **Automation & Systems**: hardware control, workflow automation, custom integrations